 General and administrative ("G&A") expenses include the salaries of six employees, including management.
-Fifty percent (50%) of certain management salaries are currently being deferred until the Company's cash flow improves, however the entire salary expense is being recognized under G&A expense on the Statement of Operations.
+Fifty percent (50%) of certain management salaries were being deferred by the Company for the first three months of the 2019-2020 fiscal year.
+However, effective June 1, 2019, the salary deferral program was ended and those base salaries were reduced by half or fifty percent (50%), to the amount currently being paid.
+Additionally, director fees are being suspended temporarily.
+Both of these compensation changes will be reviewed again by the Board of Directors along with the Compensation Committee of the Board of Directors, no later than June 1, 2020 and any changes will be based on the financial status of the Company at that time.
 Other items included in our G&A expenses are legal and accounting expenses, director fees, stock compensation, investor relations fees, travel expenses, insurance, Sarbanes-Oxley ("SOX") compliance expenses and other administrative expenses necessary for an operator of oil and gas properties as well as for running a public company.
-These expenses decreased \$105,458 or 10.7% to \$875,832 for the twelve months ended February 28, 2019 in comparison to \$981,290 for the twelve months ended February 28, 2018.
-The decline in G&A expenses for the current year in comparison to the prior year was due to a decrease in investor relations expense in the current year.
-For the year ended February 28, 2019, we received, as Operator of the East Slopes project in California, administrative overhead reimbursement of \$53,287, which was used to directly offset certain employee salaries.
+These expenses decreased \$172,800 or 19.7% to \$703,032 for the twelve months ended February 29, 2020 in comparison to \$875,832 for the twelve months ended February 28, 2019.
+The decline in G&A expenses for the twelve months ended February 29, 2020 in comparison to the twelve months ended February 28, 2019 was due to a decrease in salaries and director fees along with a reduction in travel expenses.
+For the year ended February 29, 2020, we received, as Operator of the East Slopes project in California, administrative overhead reimbursement of \$53,287, which was used to directly offset certain employee salaries.
 We are continuing a program of reducing all of our G&A costs wherever possible.
-G&A expenses represented 79.9% and 73.1% of total operating expenses for the twelve months ended February 28, 2019 and 2018, respectively.
+G&A expenses represented 74.8% and 79.9% of total operating expenses for the twelve months ended February 29, 2020 and February 28, 2019, respectively.

-Interest expense, net increased approximately \$105,000 to \$1.8 million for the twelve months ended February 28, 2019 in comparison to approximately \$1.7 million for the twelve months ended February 28, 2018.
-The increase was primarily due to accrued interest on our credit facility loan with Maximilian, before the settlement of all our debt obligations with Maximilian in December 2018.
+Other expense, net increased approximately \$11 million to \$0.5 million for the twelve months ended February 29, 2020 in comparison to the Other income category of approximately \$10.5 million for the twelve months ended February 28, 2019.
+The increase in expense was due to the approximate \$12.4 million gain on debt settlement that was recognized during the twelve months ended February 28, 2019.